 RALEIGH, N.C.
-(AP) — It has become a major issue in the Virginia governor’s race.
-Former President Donald Trump has railed against it.
+(AP) — Former President Donald Trump has railed against it.
 Republicans in the U.S. Senate introduced a resolution condemning any requirement for teachers to be trained in it.
 And several Republican-controlled states have invoked it in legislation restricting how race can be taught in public schools.

 The concept known as critical race theory is the new lightning rod of the GOP.
 But what exactly is it?

 The term seemed to appear in statehouses and at political rallies almost from nowhere.
-Over the past year, it has morphed from an obscure academic discussion point on the left into a political rallying cry on the right.
+Over the past few months, it has morphed from an obscure academic discussion point on the left into a political rallying cry on the right.

 Yet, even those who condemn or seek to ban critical race theory in schools often struggle to define what it is.
 Real-world examples of students being indoctrinated in its principles are difficult to find.